yael1019/ph3-mock-cc-aliens/README.md

-# Object Relations Code Challenge - Aliens at Home
+# Phase 3 Mock Code Challenge - Aliens at Home

 For this challenge, we'll be working with a domain that involves aliens and their home planets.